Skip to main content

 The global trade in counterfeit hormones exploits the gap between personal health aspirations and the complexities of international pharmaceutical regulation.

 The internet has become the primary vector for this trade, presenting a digital storefront that appears legitimate and accessible.
-These and direct-to-consumer websites bypass the essential checkpoints that ensure a medication’s safety and efficacy.
+These online pharmacies and direct-to-consumer websites bypass the essential checkpoints that ensure a medication’s safety and efficacy.
 A prescription from a qualified clinician following a thorough review of your bloodwork is a critical safeguard.

 This process ensures the therapy is appropriate for your specific physiology.
 The counterfeit market obliterates this safeguard, replacing a personalized protocol with a dangerous transaction.
 The regulatory challenge, at its core, is a battle against a decentralized, anonymous, and highly profitable global network that operates outside the established frameworks of medical and pharmaceutical governance.